-For functional faults that can lead to serious consequences, the responsible party shall identify the various failure modes with associated failure causes and failure mechanisms, and predict the likelihood of failure for the individual failure mode.
+For functional failures that can lead to serious consequences, the responsible party shall identify the various fault modes with associated failure causes and failure mechanisms, and predict the probability of failure for the individual fault mode.

 The classification shall be used as a basis in choosing maintenance activities and maintenance frequencies, in prioritising various maintenance activities and in evaluating the need for spare parts.